-McGovern Medical School and the UTHealth Houston School of Biomedical Informatics (UTSBMI) offer a pathway dual degree program leading to an MD degree and a Master of Science in Biomedical Informatics (MS).
+McGovern Medical School and the McWilliams School of Biomedical Informatics at UTHealth (SBMI) offer a pathway dual degree program leading to an MD degree and a Master of Science in Biomedical Informatics (MS).
 The requirements established for the program meet the general requirements of both degrees.
 The curricula are integrated along a four-year path to support student career objectives.